sal55/langs/sources/readme.md

 ## Amalgamated Source Code

 The individual source files of my projects are too numerous to upload individually.
-(And I don't use special github apps.)

 The files here are amalgamations created by my compiler.
 They can be compiled directly in that form, or with a simple tool can be extracted again (the directory at the start gives file size and offset within the file).

 Notes:

 * The .ma extension apparently means something to github, so the text is highlighted in a funny way.
-All sources need 4-space tabs but github using 8 spaces.
+All sources need 4-space tabs but github uses 8 spaces.

 #### Guide to Projects

-**ax** x64 Assembler (designed for generated asm source code, and supported only a subset of x64)
+**aa** x64 Assembler (designed for generated asm source code, and supported only a subset of x64)

 **bb** M compiler (used to compile all .m source files, and .ma amalgamated/application files)

 **qq** Q compiler/interpreter (this product is being replaced by a smaller, tighter version, shown as rr here, but that is still being developed)

+**rr** New Q compiler/interpreter

 **cc** C subset compiler

-**rr** New Q compiler/interpreter

-**rr2** Experimental fork